virtualsecureplatform/TFHEpp/README.md

 ## SPQLIOS-AVX512
 This AVX512 version of SPQLIOS developed in [MOSFHET](https://github.com/antoniocgj/MOSFHET).
 I confirmed this is faster than SPQLIOS on Intel i5-11400 and AMD Ryzen 7700X.

+## SPQlios-Arithmetic
+[SPQlios Arithmetic](https://github.com/tfhe/spqlios-arithmetic) seems to be the successor of SPQLIOS.
+Currently, only FFT is supported.

 ## FFTW3
 [FFTW](https://www.fftw.org/) is one of the most famous FFT libraries.